jeremymightdestroy/bridgestoprosperity/README.md

 # bridgestoprosperity
-Hey thanks for visiting me.
+Hello!
+Thanks for visiting my first github repo.

-This is my first HTML, CSS, JS, jQuery, and (eventually) SQL project.
-All of these languages were self-taught, so my mode of coding is most likely not very conventional.
+This is me learning HTML, CSS, JS, jQuery, etc.

-Definitely still a work in progress!
+This is for the UofT club Bridges to Prosperity's website.

+Somewhat uncompleted but the intent was to learn so no biggie.